dvquy13/recsys-mvp/README.md

 cd $ROOT_DIR
 make build-pipeline
-echo "Check the OLTP table to see the latest timestamp" poetry run python scripts/check_oltp_max_timestamp.py echo "Expect to see something like 2022-06-15.
+echo "Check the OLTP table to see the latest timestamp" uv run python scripts/check_oltp_max_timestamp.py echo "Expect to see something like 2022-06-15.
 Later after we run the Airflow pipeline to trigger 002-append-hold-to-oltp notebook we should see new max timestamp denoting new data added"
 ```

 - Now go to Airflow UI http://localhost:8081, username=airflow password=airflow
 - Trigger the DAG named `append_oltp`.
 Check the DAG run logs to see if there are any errors.
   - In case the error log says: "Failed to establish connection to Docker host unix://var/run/docker.sock: Error while fetching server API version: ('Connection aborted.', PermissionError(13, 'Permission denied'))", it's likely you need to grant 'rw' permission to all users for the docker.sock file.
 Do so by running `sudo chmod 666 /var/run/docker.sock`.
 Read [this SO](https://stackoverflow.com/questions/62499661/airflow-dockeroperator-fails-with-permission-denied-error) for more details.
-- If no error, running `poetry run python scripts/check_oltp_max_timestamp.py` again should yield a later date like 2022-07-16, which means just now we have a new round of OLTP data in our system.
+- If no error, running `uv run python scripts/check_oltp_max_timestamp.py` again should yield a later date like 2022-07-16, which means just now we have a new round of OLTP data in our system.

 > [!NOTE]
 > **Undo the append**
-> In case you want to undo the append, run: `cd $ROOT_DIR/feature_pipeline/notebooks && poetry run papermill 003-undo-append.ipynb papermill-output/003-undo-append.ipynb`
+> In case you want to undo the append, run: `cd $ROOT_DIR/feature_pipeline/notebooks && uv run papermill 003-undo-append.ipynb papermill-output/003-undo-append.ipynb`

 ### Update features
 - Now after we have new data in our OLTP source, we should be able to update our Feature Store